This article has been published in Deccan Chronicle. Read it here.

 All of us want to look good.
 As in, we all want to be treated with respect and we all want to be role models for someone.
 We want to be appreciated and honoured and we want the whole world to pause, look at us and shower praises at our “achievements”.
 So what is the easiest and the simplest way to do that?
 Probably working hard to make sure that all that we speak about ourselves is true, to a considerable extent.
 Another sensible option that is left is to not speak things which we’re not even remotely associated with.
 Simple, yet a few people complicate this unnecessarily.

 The problem with such people is, the focus of everyone is one them and they’re pulled up as examples to show how bad our generation is.
-For one, people don’t need any specific reason to talk of the unruly present generation, and these people end up justifying what others have to say.
+For one, people don’t need any specific reason to talk about the unruly present generation, and these people end up justifying what others have to say.
 They become bad examples and set wrong trends and before you know it, everyone around us generalize and assume that we all behave like those arrogant ones.

-Being excessively proud is not all that bad, if one can keep it to oneself.
+Being excessively proud is not all that bad if one can keep it to oneself.
 Forcing that opinion on others and expecting others to buy that is not the best thing to do.
 People need not be overly humble about themselves, but it would do them good to learn that they would be much better staying off from the other extreme of the scale.

 To read other posts in this challenge, click here